 The momentum toward fundamentally changing the way the UW manages and leverages its tremendous resources related to the environment has been building for years.
-Though it is true that an unparalleled number of environmental disciplines are present across the UW, efforts within these units function almost completely independently of one another, even though they often have overlapping goals and objectives.
+Though it is true that an unusually large number of environmental disciplines are present across the UW, efforts across these units often have complementary goals and objectives and collaborations could be strengthened and increased.